How CMS Finds Medicare Fraud

 What is a Qui Tam lawsuit?

-A private person called a whistleblower or “relator” files a qui tam action.
-They file this action for the government under the False Claims Act.
+A private person, called a whistleblower or “relator,” files a qui tam action.
+They filed this action for the government under the False Claims Act.
 Whistleblowers who report fraud receive protection from retaliation and may earn a percentage of the government’s recovery.

 Does ‘Lack of Intent’ stop an investigation?